-Some women find it helpful to alternate breasts in the middle of each feeding session, while others prefer to switch breasts at each feeding so that they’re only nursing from one for an entire session and the other during the next session.
+Some women find it helpful to alternate breasts in the middle of each feeding session, while others prefer to switch breasts at each feeding so that they’re only nursing from one breast for an entire session and the other during the next session.

 No matter which method you choose, be sure to keep track of which breast you offered last so that you’re giving both the same amount of nursing time throughout the day.

-Your body is adjusting to a new life — on the inside and outside: you have a new baby and a new body!
+Your body is adjusting to a new life — on the inside and outside: You have a new baby and a new body!

 During the first few days postpartum, your nipples may be a little sore from nursing.
 This can make breastfeeding miserable and uncomfortable.